 It’s probably most accurate to characterise Freshfields as being in a period of transition, with the firm sending ever more work to its Manchester support office while, like the other magic circle firms, it ploughs money into new artificial intelligence-derived technology as it bids to boost efficiency.
 Such an approach requires substantial investment (which may account for that disappointing revenue figure) and is potentially disruptive of employee morale.

-The firm’s foray into the north is largely a blessing for London trainees, with one telling us that the quality of work is helped by “the use of the Manchester Legal Services Centre is used on virtually every big deal which requires repetitive tasks”.
+The firm’s foray into the north is largely a blessing for London trainees, with one telling us that the quality of work is helped by “the use of the Manchester Legal Services Centre, [which] is used on virtually every big deal which requires repetitive tasks”.
 But there remain some teething problems.
 Another trainee noted: “Some fee earners have a real reluctance to trust document support and word processing specialists so trainees are left, for example, formatting tables and getting bullet points to be consistent.”

 When it comes to training, quality of work and peer and partner support, it’s possible that Freshfields’ disappointing scores this year – it received Bs in each of these categories in our survey – are related to the effect on morale of that aforementioned unusually poor trainee retention rate.
 Insiders tell Legal Cheek that a previously very friendly trainee vibe got “more dog-eat-dog the closer we got to qualification” while there was some frustration with the “hierarchical” attitude of the partners during this period.
 Still, with Freshfields stacked with some of the best legal talent in the City, and its training programme highly resourced, there’s no doubt that this continues to be a great place to train.
 This is how one rookie describes it: